 The Ottomans had been trying to conquer the Byzantine Empire since the early 14th century.
 Osman Ghazi had laid a siege to Nicaea in 1301.
-He annihilated the Byzantine army but failed to capture Nicaea because of the arrival of a mercenary army of 8000 troops led by Roger de Flor.
+He defeated the Byzantine army, but failed to capture Nicaea because of the arrival of a mercenary army of 8000 troops led by Roger de Flor.
 Osman was succeeded by his son Orhan in 1324.
 Orhan captured several cities belonging to the Byzantines in northwest Turkey.
-He took advantage of the civil war, which followed the death of the Byzantine Emperor Andronikos III Palaiologos in 1341, and captured the peninsula of Gallipoli which he fortified to gain control of Dardanelles.
+He took advantage of the civil war, which followed the death of the Byzantine Emperor Andronikos III Palaiologos in 1341, and captured the peninsula of Gallipoli, which he fortified to gain control of Dardanelles.
 Orhan’s son Murad I became the sultan in 1362 and continued to pursue the policy of expanding the frontiers of the Ottoman Empire.

 With Bayezid death, there was a period of respite for the Byzantine Empire since the Ottomans became entangled in a succession related civil war.
 Four of Bayezid's sons, Süleyman Çelebi, İsa Çelebi, Mehmed Çelebi, and Musa Çelebi, were the main contenders for the throne.
 Mehmed Çelebi was victorious.
 At his coronation in 1413, he took the name Mehmed I. When Mehmed I died in 1421, the power went to his son Murad II who began his reign by besieging Constantinople.
 But the Byzantines managed to coerce Murad’s younger brother Küçük Mustafa, who was only thirteen years old, to rebel against the sultan and besiege Bursa.
 Murad was forced to abandon the siege of Constantinople and rush to Bursa to deal with his rebellious brother.
 He defeated Mustafa’s army and executed him.

 In 1451, Murad II was succeeded by his son Mehmed II who achieved the dream of his ancestors by conquering Constantinople in 1453.
 After the conquest, Mehmed II took the title, Qayser-i Rum (the Caesar of the Roman Empire).
-According to some historical accounts, Mehmed II used to say: “I have conquered the New Rome.
-Now it is time to conquer the Old Rome.”
+According to some historical accounts, Mehmed II used to say: “I have conquered New Rome.
+Now it is time to conquer Old Rome.”